practicalli/blog-cryogen/content/md/posts/automate-cryogen-clojure-blog-with-github-actions.md

 ## Deploying to AWS S3 bucket

-Cryogen can also be published to an Amazon S3 bucket by taking the above GitHub action and replacing the **Publish to GitHub Pages** step
+Cryogen can also be published to an Amazon S3 bucket by taking the above GitHub action and replacing the **Publish to GitHub Pages** step.

-Add the following step in its place and add GitHub secrets to the Git Repository for AWS access and the name of the AWS bucket
+Add the following step in its place and add GitHub secrets to the Git Repository for AWS access and the name of the AWS bucket.

 ```json
     - name: Publish to AWS S3